bartekbrak/pytest-pycodestyle/README.txt

     $ py.test --pep8
     =========================== test session starts ============================
     platform linux2 -- Python 2.6.5 -- pytest-2.0.1.dev1
-    pep8 ignore opts: E202 E221 E222 E241 E301 E302 E401 E501 E701 W293 W391 W601 W602
-    collecting ... collected 1 items
+    pep8 ignore opts: (performing all available checks) collecting ... collected 1 items

     myfile.py F

     ================================= FAILURES =================================
     ________________________________ PEP8-check ________________________________
-    /tmp/doc-exec-12/myfile.py:2:10: E201 whitespace after '('
+    /tmp/doc-exec-19/myfile.py:2:10: E201 whitespace after '('
     somefunc( 123,456)
              ^
-    /tmp/doc-exec-12/myfile.py:2:14: E231 missing whitespace after ','
+    /tmp/doc-exec-19/myfile.py:2:14: E231 missing whitespace after ','
     somefunc( 123,456)
                  ^

     ========================= 1 failed in 0.01 seconds =========================

-Note that in the testing header you see the current list of default "ignores".
+In the testing header you will always see the list of pep8 checks that are ignored (non by default).
 For the meaning of these error and warning codes, see the error output when running against your files or checkout `pep8.py
 <https://github.com/jcrocholl/pep8/blob/master/pep8.py>`_.

 Configuring PEP8 options per-project
 ---------------------------------------------

-Lastly, you may configure PEP8-checking options for your project by adding an ``pep8options`` entry to your ``pytest.ini`` or ``setup.cfg`` file like this::
+You may configure PEP8-checking options for your project by adding an ``pep8ignore`` entry to your ``pytest.ini`` or ``setup.cfg`` file like this::

+    # content of pytest.ini
     [pytest]
-    pep8options = +W293 -E200
+    pep8ignore = E201 E231

+This would prevent complaints about some whitespace issues (see above).
+Rerunning it with the above example will now look better:

+    $ py.test -q --pep8
+    collecting ... collected 1 items
+    .
+    1 passed in 0.01 seconds

 Running PEP8 checks and no other tests
 ---------------------------------------------